datafusion-contrib/datafusion-objectstore-s3/README.md

 S3 as an ObjectStore for [Datafusion](https://github.com/apache/arrow-datafusion).

-Initial implementation donated by [Mike Seddon](https://github.com/seddonm1).

 ## Querying files on S3 with DataFusion

 This crate implements the DataFusion `ObjectStore` trait on AWS S3 and implementers of the S3 standard.
-We leverage the official [AWS Rust Sdk](https://github.com/awslabs/aws-sdk-rust) for interacting with S3.
+We leverage the official [AWS Rust SDK](https://github.com/awslabs/aws-sdk-rust) for interacting with S3.
 While it is our understanding that the AWS APIs we are using a relatively stable, we can make no assurances on API stability either on AWS' part or within this crate.
 This crates API is tightly connected with DataFusion, a fast moving project, and as such we will make changes inline with those upstream changes.

 ## Examples